munificent/craftinginterpreters/note/chapter/calls-and-functions.md

 When explaining call frames, talk about how in early Fortran, without recursion, the ip for each function could be stored as static data with the function.

+--

+Talk about combining the CallFrame stack with the value stack.